 Such changes are necessary to improve the quality of biomedical research and regulatory assessment and for Europe to prove itself as a world leader in innovative and superior research and testing methods.
-"The deliberate and routine abuse of innocent, sentient animals involving harm, pain, suffering, stressful confinement, manipulation, trade, and death should be unthinkable.
-Yet animal experimentation is just that: the 'normalisation of the unthinkable.'" - Oxford Centre for Animal Ethics

 VIII.
 Plan for Action: Recommendations to Modernise Scientific Research and Assessment